globalreachtech/tinyradius-netty/README.md

   - `HandlerAdapter` is a wrapper around Netty SimpleChannelInboundHandler that converts Datagram to RadiusPacket and performs low level validation.
     - It calls a RequestHandler for business logic processing, and if the handler returns a packet, the Adapter replies with that as a response.
     - A `Class<T extends RadiusPacket>` parameter can be used to limit what subclasses of RadiusPacket this can handle, otherwise ignore the packet.
   - `RequestHandler` handles RadiusPackets.
 It's a generic interface, so can be used to handle only particular subtypes of RadiusPackets together with the HandlerAdapter parameter.
+Also extends `Lifecycle`, so implementations can have start/stop methods.
     - `AcctHandler` and `AuthHandler` are example implementations for handling Accounting-Request and Access-Requests respectively - they can be extended with more business logic.
     - `DeduplicatorHandler` also uses RequestHandler interface, but wraps around another Handler and doesn't return anything if a duplicate request is received within specified time period.

-### Proxy
- - `LifecycleRequestHandler` extends RequestHandler, but adds start/stop methods.
-   - `ProxyDeduplicatorHandler` is similar to DeduplicatorHandler but provides start/stop to the underlying handler.
     - `ProxyRequestHandler` handles incoming requests, but instead of processing directly or delegating, proxies the request using an instance of RadiusClient.
 This is where the main proxying processing is done.
- - `ProxyHandlerAdapter` is similar to HandlerAdapter, but delegates start/stop methods to underlying LifecycleRequestHandler.
- - `RadiusProxy` is similar to RadiusServer, but delegates start/stop methods to underlying ProxyHandlerAdapter.

 ## License
 Copyright Matthias Wuttke (mw@teuto.net) and contributors.